Manuel-Kehl/elementaryPlus/README.md

 ```
 or just download the directory or clone this repository:

-To enable the theme, run "elementary+ Configurator" from the application menu or run `./install.sh` from the parent directory of this repository, respectively, and switch on the "Core Icon Theme" option.
+To enable the theme, launch "elementary+ Configurator" from the application menu or run `./install.sh` from the parent directory of this repository, respectively, and switch on the "Core Icon Theme" option.

 Please also make sure, that the original elementary icon theme is installed, because elementary+ only provides additions and inherits the base theme.